Skip to main content

 Connections

 Wave allows users to connect to various machines and unify them together in a way that preserves the unique behavior of each.
-At the moment, this only extends to ssh remote connections but we hope to expand this to other types of connections soon.
+At the moment, this extends to SSH remote connections and local WSL connections.

 Access a Connection in a Block

 The easiest way to access connections is to click the icon.
-From there, you can type [user]@[host] for the desired ssh remote.
+From there, you can either type [user]@[host] for a desired SSH remote or type wsl://<distribution name> for a desired WSL distribution.
 Alternatively, if the connection already exists in the dropdown list, you can either click it or navigate to it with arrow keys and press enter to connect.

 What are wsh Shell Extensions?